By: Harvey Jones | Updated: 9th September 2020.

 You can research stocks according to a number of pre-set headings, such as “Foreign utility companies with a high return on capital”, “European stocks that may benefit from European Central Bank monetary policy”, and “Italian, Spanish and Portuguese stocks with strong growth prospects”.
 There’s even one for UK banks, oils and mining companies, called “God save the Queen”.
 Hmm…

 It offers all sorts of tools to break down the lists of stocks, for example, by US, UK or European index, sector, performance and technicals, although I did find the Stock Screener a bit fiddly overall.
-When I searched on UK stocks, it repeatedly flashed a message letting me know that there were no results.
-Again, savvier users than myself may fare better than I did.

 And let’s bear in mind here, if you’re an experienced investor that doesn’t need a lot of extra support, or you find investing ideas elsewhere (for instance, an ally like The Motley Fool!) the low dealing fees and nonexistent platform fees may vastly outweigh these concerns.